nemanja20020920/Vanilla-JS-Shop/README.md

 # Web Shop App

 This is my web shop application made with Bootstrap and Vanilla js.
+This is the [link](https://nstore-web-shop.netlify.app/ "Link to the app").

 ## Functionalities